Iridar/WOTCDisposableLaunchers/WOTCDisposableLaunchers/ReadMe.txt

 If [b]Prototype Armory[/b] is present, DRLs will automatically switch to being single-buildable.
 Mag-tier DRL production will be unlocked by [b]Muton Autopsy[/b], and beam-tier by [b]Plasma Cannon[/b] research.

+Compatible with [b][url=https://steamcommunity.com/workshop/filedetails/?id=2683996590]Long War of the Chosen[/url][/b] via [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2684079953]Mod Jam[/url][/b].

 [h1]What happened to the old version?[/h1]

 The 3.0 update requires [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2363075446][WOTC] Iridar's Template Master - Core[/url][/b], and uploading the update to the old version of the mod would have broken campaigns of people who don't have it active.

 If you do have [b]Template Master - Core[/b] active, you are safe to switch to the current version of the mod even mid-campaign.

+[h1]COOKED ASSETS[/h1]

+Thanks to Xymanek, this mod's packages are cooked to reduce their size and improve loading times.
+However, Unreal Editor is unable to open cooked packages, so if for whatever reason you need to inspect this mod's packages, you can find the uncooked version of the mod on [b][url=https://github.com/Iridar/WOTCDisposableLaunchers]GitHub[/url][/b].

 [h1]CREDITS[/h1]